 Even trained teachers are in short supply around the world.
 This means that there are very large class sizes as schools try to keep up with demand for education.
 In fact, 69 million more teachers will be needed, globally, by 2030 to meet education objectives.
 (UNESCO Institute for Statistics)

 In addition, conflict is a major factor depriving millions of children of a quality education, as displacement causes children to miss school – often for several years.
 Even once settled in a camp or urban setting, refugee children attend school at a much lower rate than children in stable situations, with just 61% in primary school compared to 91% for the general population.
 (UNHCR)

-Also, as conflict displaces more children, easier access to learning tools is vital to ensuring that they are not left behind.
-The latest figures from the UNESCO Institute of Statistics show that the number of out-of-school children and adolescents is increasing.
-Half of all refugees are now children.
+For all of these children, easier access to learning tools is vital to ensure that they are not left behind.
+The latest figures from the UNESCO Institute of Statistics show that the number of out-of-school children and adolescents has risen to 262 million, more than half of whom are girls.

 Just as worrying, however, is the fact that even children who are in school just aren’t learning.
 A 2017 report shows that 617 million children and adolescents are not meeting minimum standards in literacy and math proficiency.